 Looking to take a short escape over the Eid breaks?
 Check out this guide to Eid Vacations

-Whilst for non-Muslim expats Ramadan can be a difficult and perhaps confusing time of year (and many will exit the country during this time).
-It is a time of year that Muslims I have spoken to genuinely look forward to.
+For non-Muslim expats, Ramadan can be a difficult and confusing time of year (and many will exit the country during this time).
+It is a time of year that the Muslims I have spoken to genuinely look forward to.
 You may find this a more culturally enriching time to visit the country, though bear in mind that much is shut during the day.

 Remember to park any opinions you may have about whether it is “right” or “healthy” or any other beliefs contrary to the Pillars of Islam; whether you are a visitor or an expatriate resident, you are a guest, and these are the rules that must be observed.

-Anyone caught eating, drinking, smoking or generally being disrespectful could find themselves being fined or arrested if they do not heed warnings.
+Anyone caught eating, drinking, smoking, or generally being disrespectful could find themselves being fined or arrested if they do not heed warnings.
 (Maximum fine is 2,000dhs or 1-month imprisonment).
 But do see our note above that rules seem to be changing.
-Restaurants no longer appear to need licences to serve during Ramadan or to blackout windows, so this questions the validity of this law.
+Restaurants no longer appear to need licenses to serve during Ramadan or to blackout windows, so this questions the validity of this law.

 More resources for Ramadan

 - Visiting Qatar during Ramadan?
 Jump over to Wandermust Family former expats in Doha who have prepared a similar guide on expectations during Ramadan for visitors.

 - Expat Tone from The Other Trail shares ways that non-Muslims can still get involved and enjoy Ramadan in Oman.

 - Think of visiting Jordan?
 Guide-2-Jordan has this fabulous list of do’s and don’ts to guide you through visiting during the Holy Month.